CynicDog/infra-tech-notes/README.md

 - **Soft limits**: Allow processes to use varying amounts of RAM based on system load.
 - **Hard limits**: Terminate processes that exceed their memory limit for too long.

-Kubernetes enforces hard limits, reporting an exit code and `OOMKilled` status when a process is terminated for exceeding these limits.
+<ins>Kubernetes enforces hard limits</ins>, reporting an exit code and `OOMKilled` status when a process is terminated for exceeding these limits.

 ### QoS classes: Why they matter and how they work